Hans Otto Jung: Life and career

 He completed his studies with a Ph.D. in business administration (Betriebswirtschaft).
 He directed the family's winery, which focused on the production of alcohol-free wines and brandy, but still often listened to jazz concerts and chamber music concerts in the Rhein-Main region.
 He often invited performers, especially pianists, to play at his residence Boosenburg, where he had two Steinway pianos.

 Jung was the president of the Wiesbaden association of artists and art lovers (Verein der Künstler und Kunstfreunde) from 1976.
 In 1987, he was a cofounder and patron of the Rheingau Musik Festival.
-Together with his wife Ursula, a historian, he was a patron of culture in the region, sponsoring institutions such a chamber music series and "Brahmstage" in Rüdesheim, the concert series "Die Kammermusik" in Wiesbaden, and Dr. Hoch's Konservatorium and the Hochschule für Musik und Darstellende Kunst in Frankfurt.
+Together with his wife Ursula, a historian, he was a patron of culture in the region, sponsoring institutions such a chamber music series and "Brahmstage" in Rüdesheim, the concert series "Die Kammermusik" in Wiesbaden, and Dr. Hoch's Konservatorium.

-He had an accident in the winter 2008/09 when he attended a concert of his friend Menahem Pressler in Hamburg, and died in Rüdesheim.
+Jung had an accident in winter 2008/09 when he attended a concert of his friend Menahem Pressler in Hamburg, and died in Rüdesheim on 22 April 2009 at the age of 88.

 His jazz collection of periodicals, manuscripts, and correspondence is held by the Jazzinstitut Darmstadt.
 His residence still serves as a location of regular jazz and chamber music concerts, organized by his son Edu and the town of Rüdesheim.